 The Trust Buster…..Lipotage!

-Watching the 2016 edition of the Chicago Cubs reminded me of some of the most enjoyable work experiences I have had in my life.
+Watching revitalized sports franchises fight their way back to championship caliber - ie. Red Sox in 2004 and Cubs in 2016 - reminds me of some of the most enjoyable work experiences I have had in my life.
 Those experiences centered on working in groups or on teams that were striving to achieve a common goal where the individual success was always second to the success of the team or organization.
 The focus on a common goal and approach is so critical to the success in team sports that you can almost feel the personal commitment each of the players have to support other members of the team even when it impacts their own personal ability to be the “star” on a world stage.
 The trust that exists between each of the group members is so strong that no one would ever question that a team member would not deliver what they had committed to do.

 But then I asked myself why is it that so many teams and workgroups lose that ability to function as a high performing group?
 I then thought about teams that I had participated in that went from high performing to ones that stopped working together and could no longer trust the other team members to the point where it froze the ability and potential of that team.
 What was the one event or a number of small issues that changed the dynamics of those teams from high performing to not trusting others to accomplish the team goals?